Enumeration and updates for conjunctive linear algebra queries through expressibility: Preliminaries

-An $\foplus$ query is \emph{binary} if every relational atom occurring in it (body or head) has arity at most two.
+An $\foplus$ formula is binary if every relational atom occurring in it has arity at most two and it has at most two free variables.
+Similarly, an $\foplus$ query is \emph{binary} if every relational atom occurring in it (body and head) has arity at most two.
 Because in \sumLang both the input and output are matrices, our correspondences between \sumLang and \foplus will focus on binary queries.

-\paragraph{Discussion} We have added comparison atoms to \foplus in order to establish its correspondence with \sumLang.
+\paragraph{Discussion.} We have added comparison atoms to \foplus in order to establish its correspondence with \sumLang.
 To illustrate why we will need comparison atoms, consider the \sumLang expression $\Iden^\alpha$ of type $(\alpha,\alpha)$ that computes the identity matrix.
 This can be expressed by means of the following~\cq $Q: I(x,x) \gets x \leq \alpha$.
 We hence use comparison atoms to align the dimension of the matrices with the domain size of relations.

-To make the correspondence hold, we note that in \lang there is a special size symbol, $1$, which is always interpreted as the constant $1 \in \NN$.
+To make the correspondence hold, we note that in \sumLang there is a special size symbol, $1$, which is always interpreted as the constant $1 \in \NN$.
 This size symbol is used in particular to represent column and row vectors, which have type $(\alpha,1)$ and $(1, \alpha)$ respectively.
 We endow \cqs with the same property in the sense that we will assume in what follows that $1$ is a valid constant symbol and that $1^\db = 1$ for every database $\db$.

-\section{From matrices to relations and~back}
+\section{From matrices to relations and back}

+In this section, we lay the grounds to revisit and generalize the connection between $\sumLang$ and $\foplus$.
+Towards this goal, we introduce next all the formal machinery necessary to provide translations between the two query languages that work for any matrix schema, are symmetric, and ensure that matrices are encoded as databases of linear size.
+These translations are specified in Section~\ref{sec:sumlang-and-fo}.
+We start by discussing why we need to revisit this formal machinery to then continue presenting the formal details.